A Tutorial Introduction to Gleam -- Part 2

 Otherwise, we return the same recursive call (for now) in two different arms.

-.
-The second arm is basically justt an else
+values to False.
+The second arm is basically justt an else clause.
+It

 covers the case where we are looking at a known composite number less than

-.
-In that case, we just need to increment current
+n_sqrt.
+In that case, we just need to increment current and do the

 recursive call.